pharmaverse/admiral/README.md

 To set expectations: It is not our target that `{admiral}` will ever provide all possible solutions for all ADaM datasets outside of study specific needs.
-It depends on the user's collaboration and contribution to help grow over time to a toolkit library that is robust, easy to use and has an across-industry focus.
+It depends on the user's collaboration and contribution to help grow over time to an asset library that is robust, easy to use and has an across-industry focus.
 We do not see a coverage of 100% of all ADaM derivations as ever achievable - ADaM is endless.